NitorCreations/nflow/README.md

 ## <a name="nflow-properties"></a>nFlow Properties

 Default values for nFlow properties can be overridden by adding *<env>*.properties file to classpath and specifying *env* as system property.
 For instance, add *dev.properties* to classpath and add *-Denv=dev* to JVM startup parameters.

-### nflow-engine
+Similarly, you can override property values through system properties (e.g. *-Dnflow.db.user=mydbuser*).

 Properties whose name ends to _.ms_ define milliseconds.

+### <a name="nflow-properties-nflow-engine"></a>nflow-engine

 | Property name | Default value | Description |
 | ------------- | ------------- | ----------- |